informalsystems/modelator/tests/cli/test_extra_args.md

 ...
 ```

-Run `check` on the loaded model overriding the property to check and passing some setting to the checker:
+Running `check` on the loaded model overriding the property to check and passing
+some setting to the checker should succeed:

 ```sh
 $ modelator check --invariants Inv --cinit=ConstInit --length=2